 It is also of interest to note that there may be other CGT exemptions available on the sale of a small business or business asset, which may eliminate or reduce the owner's capital gains tax liability.
 The small business CGT concessions include the small business asset rollover, the small business 50% active asset reduction, the 15 year exemption and the retirement exemption.
-There are various eligibility criteria that must be met for a tax payer to achieve these exemptions, however they are worth exploring as in some instances the CGT otherwise payable may be reduced to \$Nil.
+There are various eligibility criteria that must be met for a taxpayer to achieve these exemptions, however they are worth exploring as in some instances the CGT otherwise payable may be reduced to \$Nil.
+However, changes to the small business capital gains tax concessions have made their application increasingly complex, and it is strongly recommended that expert tax advice is sought if the concessions need to be considered.